Point Processes and spatial statistics in time-frequency analysis: Introduction and chronological perspective

 Both the signals of Figure~\ref{fig:ex_sig} and the spectrograms of Figure~\ref{fig:ex_spec} are \emph{easy} to read, in the sense that a clear structure can be identified through direct observation.
-Nevertheless, a careful observer might have remarked that the signals, and hence the spectrograms, contain higher-frequency oscillations typical of \emph{noise},\footnote{ The definition of \emph{noise} will be thoroughly discussed in Section~\ref{ssec:white_noise}. } i.e., a unstructured perturbation superimposed on the pure signal.
+Nevertheless, the reader might have remarked that the signals, and hence the spectrograms, contain higher-frequency oscillations typical of \emph{noise},\footnote{ The definition of \emph{noise} will be thoroughly discussed in Section~\ref{ssec:white_noise}. } i.e., a unstructured perturbation superimposed on the pure signal.

 Noise is omnipresent in signal processing, as any physical measurement is corrupted both by intrinsic and by environmental perturbations.
 Its presence translates into irregular fluctuations in the signals of Figure~\ref{fig:ex_sig}, both in time and in amplitude.
 Similarly, noise creates stochastic low-energy patterns in the spectrograms of Figure~\ref{fig:ex_spec}, appearing in medium blue, and popping up outside of the upper level set in dark blue.
 The (numerical) zeros of the spectrograms are represented as white dots in Figure~\ref{fig:ex_spec}.
 A striking observation is that, whatever the shape of the underlying signal, the spectrogram zeros spread very uniformly outside of the regions with large energy.
 An unorthodox path has emerged in time-frequency analysis from this observation, shifting the focus from the maxima to the zeros of spectrograms.